Playbook users report 15% more sales reps achieving annual quota, compared to non-adopters. (HubSpot)

 While you can scripts with exact steps your team members will follow in the sales process, or even go as far as giving them exact words they should say to potential customers, it is better to give them flexibility.

 The best sales playbooks should serve as the scalable framework of all of the other scripts you are making.
-Your sales playbook should implement pipeline management best practices, and the scrips should contain explanations for common scenarios or sales team roles.
+Your sales playbooks should implement pipeline management best practices, and the scrips should contain explanations for common scenarios or sales team roles.

 You want to make sure all of your team members and salespeople are on the same page and share the same goals.
 However, never try to be a control freak standing over their head non-stop.